f5devcentral/f5-agility-labs-ddos/docs/class3/module1/lab1.rst

   **defaultVLAN**.

-- A Bridged (VLAN Group) L2 configuration consistent with recommended practices for most deployments was automatically created
+- A Bridged (VLAN Group) L2 configuration consistent with recommended practices for most deployments was automatically created.

 - Open the **Network > DNS Resolvers > DNS Resolver** list page and click **Create**.